 Estepona Beaches Guide Playa Bahia Dorada

 The quiet Bahía Dorada Beach is a tranquil spot, loved by locals and tourists who want to escape the busier beaches.
-The rocky seabed is great for snorkelling and there’s enough sand you can find a comfortable spot to relax, too.
+The rocky seabed is great for snorkelling, and there’s enough sand that you can find a comfortable spot to relax, too.
 Again, you’ll need to bring some snacks along with you as there aren’t any chiringuitos around, although there are a few hotels.

 Length: 10m